Who we are and what we do

 In order to provide you with our healthcare services, we may also collect Special Categories of Personal Data (as defined in the General Data Protection Regulation (GDPR)) about you.
 This may include details about your race or ethnicity, religious beliefs, sex life or sexual orientation.
 We may also collect information about any criminal convictions and offences where we are under a legal or regulatory obligation to do so.

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
 In this case, we may have to cancel a product or service you have with, or have ordered from, us but we will notify you if this is the case at the time.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 Keeping your data secure

 We know that data security is important to you.
 It is also important to us.
 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
+In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know, under the authorisation of the Person Responsible to the HFEA (or other senior management if applicable).
 They will only process your personal data on our instructions in accordance with this policy and they are subject to a duty of confidentiality.